Air Canada travelers brace for impact: What to know if your flight is canceled

 The airline says that under federal regulations, flight cancellations caused by a strike or lockout are considered outside the carrier's control, meaning customers are not eligible for compensation for food and lodging expenses incurred during the labor dispute.

+The impact of Air Canada's flight cancellations are spilling over into other parts of the world.
+Air Canada has service to more than 85 airports worldwide, and it operates 430 daily flights between Canada and the U.S. alone.

+It is also part of the Star Alliance, a global network of major airlines that offer coordinated schedules and other travel benefits.

-United Airlines, one of Air Canada's Star Alliance partners, said it would step in to help passengers who might be stranded at airports in cities across Canada: Edmonton, Halifax, Ottawa, Québec City, Montreal, Vancouver, Winnipeg, Calgary and Toronto.
+United Airlines, one of its Star Alliance partners, said it is stepping in to help passengers who might be stranded at airports in cities across Canada: Edmonton, Halifax, Ottawa, Québec City, Montreal, Vancouver, Winnipeg, Calgary and Toronto.

 On its travel alert page, United said it was waiving fees for eligible customers to rebook travel on a United flight departing through Aug.
 27. United said the new flights must be between the same cities as the original tickets.